 WEATHER IN THE AMALFI COAST IN MARCH

-The Amalfi Coast climate is known for being hot and sunny from late in the spring right through to the end of summer, and things are starting to get a little warmer if you visit in March.
+The Amalfi Coast climate is known for being hot and sunny from late in the spring through to the end of summer, and it starts to get a little warmer if you visit in March.
 You won’t get any of the classic southern coast weather (unless you’re really lucky) and there is a fair chance of wet weather too, but conditions are ideal for walking and sightseeing around the towns and villages.

 The average Amalfi Coast temperature in March is 15°C-16°C during the day, which will feel pleasant enough when the sun is out but may still require a jacket or a thin coat.
 In the evenings the temperature can still drop to below 10°C, so unless you’re particularly immune to the cold, you probably won’t do much dining outside once the sun has set.

-There is an average of 5 hours of sunshine every day on the Amalfi Coast in March, so most days you’ve got a fairly good chance of catching some rays.
-Daylight lasts for around eleven hours, with the sun usually rising around 6.30 am and setting just before 6 pm.
+There is an average of five hours of sunshine every day on the Amalfi Coast in March, so most days you’ve got a fairly good chance of catching some rays.
+Daylight lasts for around 11 hours, with the sun usually rising around 6:30am and setting just before 6pm.

-Whilst Amalfi Coast weather in March is pretty good for the time of year, rain is your biggest concern if you’re planning a lot of outdoor activities.
+While Amalfi Coast weather in March is pretty good for the time of year, rain can be a concern if you’re planning a lot of outdoor activities.
 There is an average of 8 days of rain during the month, but showers can be prolonged and a significant proportion of days during the month tend to be overcast and a bit drizzly.

-Don’t be put off by the weather forecast for weather on the Amalfi Coast in March though; you’ll still get a good few days with beautifully sunny spring weather.
-It’s probably still too cold to enjoy a swim in the sea though – unless you’re a really experienced wild swimmer!
+Don’t be put off by the weather forecast for weather on the Amalfi Coast in March though; you’ll still get days with beautifully sunny spring weather.
+It’s probably still too cold to enjoy a swim in the sea though – unless you’re a really experienced cold water swimmer!

-FESTIVALS AND EVENTS IN THE AMALFI COAST IN MARCH
+FESTIVALS AND EVENTS ON THE AMALFI COAST IN MARCH

 Most of these processions also involve singing from an all-male, acapella group at the back of the parade, usually performing classic Gregorian music.